 None encapsulate this more than the Toyota Concept-i, a driverless car that, as TechRadar Senior Editor Joe Osborne put it, feels like you're jumping 10 years ahead when you hop inside.

 The flashy concepts are what make us yearn for more, but it's the integration of smart home technology, the commitment by non-car makers to transform transportation and the ever-strengthening connection between mobiles and automobiles that are spinning the future of cars forward.
-CES 2017 is a showcase for all of these developments, and we've got a shotgun seat to the action.
+CES 2017 is a showcase for these developments, and we've got a shotgun seat to all the action.

 - New year, new tech – check out all our coverage of CES 2017 (opens in new tab) straight from Las Vegas, the greatest gadget show on Earth